-If you are not sure of the dollar amount that your current policy covers your art for or under what specific incidents that coverage applies, read it carefully, or better yet, call your insurer and ask.
-Since many art collections exceed these stated coverage amounts, you have to explore options for fully protecting everything that you own.
+If you are not sure what dollar amount your current policy covers your art, and under what specific incidents that coverage applies, read it carefully, or better yet, call your insurance agent and ask.
+Since the value of larger art collections often exceeds standard coverage amounts, you have to explore options for fully protecting everything that you own.
 To obtain the necessary additional coverage, you can either schedule an endorsement onto your existing policy or purchase a separate personal articles floater.

 Scheduling an Endorsement

-Scheduling an endorsement on your existing home or renter's policy means that you will increase the basic coverage limits for your art collection to a higher limit that will fully protect you.
+Scheduling an endorsement on your existing home or renter's policy means increasing the basic coverage limits for your art collection to a higher limit that will fully protect you.
 The upside to increasing coverage on your existing policy is that in the event of a claim, you can work with your carrier to settle your losses.
-While pricing for this type of policy will vary greatly depending on the collection, the annual cost of insuring art generally is less than 1% of its current market value.
+While pricing for this type of policy will vary greatly depending on the collection, the annual cost of insuring art is generally less than 1% of its current market value.

 Personal Articles Floater